mitchell-hom/synchronous_FIFO/README.md

 Design under test was made by me based on the DS256 synchronous FIFO found [here](https://docs.amd.com/v/u/en-US/sync_fifo).

-This is a repository containing my work verifying my implementation of a synchronous FIFO that I wrote myself.
-The purpose of this is to gain intuition on UVM and secondarily, in writing RTL.
-This is an ongoing project, so I am learning as I go, and I'm sure I'll find real bugs in my design, which I'm quite excited to address.
+This is a repository containing my work verifying my own implementation of a synchronous FIFO.
+The purpose of this is to gain intuition on UVM and secondarily, to gain intuition in writing RTL.
+This is an ongoing project, and I am excited to debug and learn as I go!

 # Testbench Overview
 There are a few notable decisions with my testbench that stray from the typical UVM testbenches I've found online (listed below).